Patryk27/lxd-snapper/README.md

 ```

 If you're familiar with Borg (especially the [`borg prune`](https://borgbackup.readthedocs.io/en/stable/usage/prune.html)
-command), those names shouldn't come as a surprise - lxd-snapper implements the same retention algorithm as Borg does.
+command), those names shouldn't come as a surprise - lxd-snapper implements the
+same retention algorithm as Borg does.

-On the other hand, if those names _do_ seem scary, don't worry - what they describe is that all instances will be kept
+On the other hand, if those names _do_ seem scary, don't worry - what they
-15 snapshots for the recent days, 10 snapshots for the recent weeks, 5 snapshots for the recent months, and 4 snapshots
+describe is that all instances will be kept 15 snapshots for the recent days,
+10 snapshots for the recent weeks, 5 snapshots for the recent months, and 4
-for the recent years.
+snapshots for the recent years.

-In total, this counts for 15 + 10 + 5 + 4 = **34** snapshots _per instance, with the newest snapshot being the one from
+In total, this counts for 15 + 10 + 5 + 4 = **34** snapshots _per instance_,
-today, and the oldest - the one from four~five years.
+with the newest snapshot being the one from today, and the oldest - the one from
+four~five years.

-Though this algorithm might be a bit hard to grasp, it's amazingly versatile and allows for lots of different
+Though this algorithm might be a bit hard to grasp, it's amazingly versatile and
-combinations; I encourage you to try going through the example configs inside `docs/example-configs` to see more
+allows for lots of different combinations; I encourage you to try going through
+the example configs inside `docs/example-configs` to see more examples with some
-examples with some in-depth commentary about them.
+in-depth commentary about them.

 ----